 Schedule an advising appointment with the program director to receive the application for the nuclear medicine program.
 For questions regarding your pre-requisites, contact the program director or the School of Health Professions Student Services advisor.

 Download and save the documents to your local/cloud drive.
 Open PDF documents in Adobe Reader (not a browser).
+To do this: download the form to a local drive, open Adobe Reader, click open and find the form (if your default to open a PDF is not Adobe Reader).

 Nuclear Medicine Applications Committee